donglao/srt/README.md

-# SRT: Stochastic Resonance transformers
+# SRT: Stochastic Resonance Transformers

+ICML 2024

-## Visualization
+## Visualization Demo

 visualization is provided in `visualization.ipynb`.
 You can change the `pretrain=mae` to get visualization for different model.